 This is not the case, it simply shows what time the computer thought it was.
-Faking such evidence is a simple case of changing the date back on the computers internal clock and creating the file.
-The file now has the new ‘fake’ date (please do not try this out, as this may cause some subscription licensed software programs to stop working).
+Faking such evidence is a simple case of changing the date back on the computers internal clock and creating the file; the file now has the new ‘fake’ date (please do not try this out, as this may cause some subscription licensed software programs to stop working).

 Similarly any meta data in the files (e.g. ID3 tags, EXIF data, etc.) can easily be altered by anyone with the appropriate editing software.